-Bitcoin mining began as a cottage industry with individual miners able to run Bitcoin on a laptop.
+Bitcoin mining began as a cottage industry with individual miners able to mine Bitcoin on a laptop.
 Over the years, the technology became more specialized and sophisticated, with large facilities taking over the industry.

 Bitcoin miners play a key role in securing the Bitcoin blockchain.
 They compete for the right to compile transactions in new blocks and add them to the chain.
 In return, successful miners are rewarded with newly minted bitcoin (6.25 BTC) as well as the fees included with each transaction in that block.
 That’s a lucrative payout – if you’re lucky enough to find a block.
-But the cost of setting up and operating a mining rig can certainly cut into your profits.
+But the cost of setting up and operating a bitcoin mining rig can certainly cut into your profits.
 And typically the price has been prohibitively high for the average at-home miner.

-Compass’ new retail program will allow individuals to buy a single application-specific integrated circuit (ASIC) mining rig that they can set up at home, rather than having to buy them in bulk from the manufacturers.
+Compass’ new retail program will allow individuals to buy a single application-specific integrated circuit (ASIC) bitcoin mining rig that they can set up at home, rather than having to buy them in bulk from the manufacturers.
 Brands include the WhatsMiner series from MicroBT and the Antminer series from Bitmain, offering 78 to 95 terahashes per second and ranging in price from $8,100 to $10,400.

 “Bitmain and MicroBT make top-of-the-line ASIC mining hardware with the most powerful hashrate and best energy efficiency,” said Thomas Heller, Compass Mining’s chief business officer, adding:

-Support for at-home miners
+Support for at-home bitcoin miners

 Just because you are running your own machine, it doesn’t mean that you’re totally on your own.
 All rigs can still be plugged into a mining pool, meaning that any rewards found by your pool will be shared with you in proportion to the hashrate you contribute.
 Joining a pool can improve your return on investment (ROI).